fjwright/Run-REDUCE/README.md

   functions listed in section 7.2 Mathematical Functions of the REDUCE Manual plus degree versions of all trigonometric functions.

+### Version 1.5

+* Add REDUCE Manual hyperlinks to all template and function dialogues.
+* Add Help menu items that open the REDUCE Web Site and SourceForge Project Site in the default browser.

 ### Updates since last release

-* Add REDUCE Manual hyperlinks to all template dialogues.
-* V1.41 Add Help menu item that opens the REDUCE Web Site in the default browser.